I will be working remotely.

 For someone like me, coworking spaces represent the worst of two worlds.
 The commute is back.
 The background noise is back.
 People you don’t trust are back.
 You don’t have the fancy 4K monitor that’s waiting for you at home, but you do get an unlimited supply of coffee.
 On top of that, you pay a substantial amount of money if you can find a decent coworking space to begin with.

 But that’s me.
-If you have flatmates, kids, your neighbor is a fan of gangsta rap, or for whatever other reason your home is not a viable option for you, then a co-working office might be.
+If you have flatmates, kids, your neighbor likes their music loud, or for whatever other reason your home is not a viable option for you, then a co-working office might be.

 Option #4: A library